adesor/zenn-la/README.md

 You can also add a method named as `get_<field_name>` to define a custom representation for that field.

+You can add pre and post save hooks (methods that run just before and after an object is written to the datastore respectively) by defining `pre_save(self, instance, data, validated_data)` and `post_save(self, instance, data, validated_data)` respectively.

 ### Example:
 ```python
 class PokemonSerializer(ModelSerializer):